DinoHub-SubT/dsta_deploy/README.md

         sudo apt-add-repository --yes --update ppa:ansible/ansible
         sudo apt install ansible

-**3. Clone the deploy repo *(please follow these instructions exactly)* :**

-        # clone & install deploy
-        mkdir ~/deploy_ws/
-        cd ~/deploy_ws/
-        git clone git@bitbucket.org:cmusubt/deploy.git src
-        cd src
-        git checkout develop
+### 4. Personalize dependency install

+Open `operations/deploy/robotbooks/vars/user-inputs.yaml`

+- If you have an nvidia card, change from `install_nvidia_docker: false` to `install_nvidia_docker: true`.
+- If you want to install ROS melodic, change from `install_ros: false` to `install_ros: true`.

+Feel free to change any of the other options.

+### 5. Install system dependencies

         # run the deployer operations install
+        # - you only need to run this command when there are changes to operations
+        # - the maintainer will notify everyone when to re-run this command
+        cd ~/deploy_ws/src
         ./install-deployer.bash --install

-        # source your bashrc (or zhsrc, whichever shell you use)
+        # source your bashrc (or zsh or whichever shell you are using)
+        # - or open up a new terminal
         source ~/.bashrc

-        # (if on your laptop) run the system dependencies install
+        # run the system dependencies install
-        # - please enter your localhost password when prompted
+        # - please enter your LOCALHOST PASSWORD when prompted
         subtani_install.sh localhost install-localhost.yaml -p

-        # (if on basestation) run the system dependencies install
-        # ONLY RUN THIS IF YOU ARE SETTING UP THE BASESTATION FOR CMU ROBOTS.
-NOT FOR LOCALHOST LAPTOP SETUP.
-        # - please enter the basestation password when prompted
-        subtani_install.sh basestation install-localhost.yaml -p
+- The ansible installer *might fail* for some users, since everyone has a slightly different system.

-- If there are any errors, **please notify the maintainer** and see *Common Ansible Script Errors* below.
+- If there are any errors, **please notify the maintainer** and see *Common Ansible Install Errors* below to solve them.

-**4. Verify Installations**
+### 6. Verify Installations

 Verify you have all the operations tools installed correctly: